General – Applies to all visitors

 - Gull Rock Wreck & Iona II are designated wreck sites, diving these without a licence is illegal3

 - We do NOT encourage the taking of shellfish outside of the No Take Zone (NTZ).
-Should you wish to collect any shellfish, please speak to a warden to discuss our recommended take limits.
+Should you wish to collect any shellfish, please be aware that new take limits will be in place from March 2015, please speak to the warden to discuss our recommended take limits and for further information.
 Many charter boats operate a no take policy, the skippers decision is final.

 - Spear fishing is not permitted anywhere1